Howard Marks (investor): Citicorp

 From 1969 until 1978, Marks worked at Citicorp, first as an equity research analyst and then as the company's Director of Research.
-From 1978 to 1985, he served as a Vice President, as well as a senior portfolio manager overseeing convertible and high-yield debt.
-Citibank allowed him to move to Los Angeles in 1980.
+From 1978 to 1985, he served as a vice president, as well as a senior portfolio manager overseeing convertible and high-yield debt.
+Citibank allowed him to move to Los Angeles in 1980 to manage a high-yield fund.
+He had met Michael Milken in 1979 at Century City and thought Milken's operation would make a good case study for Harvard Business School.

 TCW Group

 In 1985, Marks joined TCW Group where he led the groups that were responsible for investments in high-yield debt and convertible securities, and in 1988 he and Bruce Karsh organized one of the first distressed debt funds from a major financial institution.
 In 1995, he, Karsh, and 3 others decided to leave to start their own firm and petitioned TCW to let them continue managing the funds they managed at TCW, giving TCW a portion of the management fees; when TCW refused, the 5 partners left the company and founded Oaktree Capital Management in Los Angeles.